Surviving Smoke and Ash

 Pay attention to how the mask feels when you breathe in and out.
 When you inhale, it should pull in and stick to your face.
 You shouldn’t feel air moving past your nose or eyes.
 All the air should enter through the filter of the mask.
 When exhaling, the mask shouldn’t separate from your face along the line below your eyes.
 If your glasses fog up, you need to adjust the fit.
 If you don’t feel any extra resistance when you breathe, you need to adjust the fit.

 You can test the fit of a permanent respirator by removing the filters and covering the intakes.
 When you inhale, it should stick to your face.
 It should stick without needing the straps.
 If it falls off, adjust the fit.
 Test your mask’s fit every time you put it on.
 Adjust it before going outside.
-If your mask does not fit perfectly it’s useless.
+If your mask does not fit perfectly it’s more or less useless.

 Very few masks work well when you exercise.
 Your skin gets flushed and sweaty which ruins the seal.
 You breathe more heavily which exerts more pressure than the filter is designed for.
 When you move around a bunch, the fit gets all messed up.
 If you need to walk or bike to get where you’re going, look for masks which are specifically designed for active use.
 But if the AQI is above 150, you’re much better off avoiding walking or biking.